 I mixed the Biscoff spread and condensed milk together until smooth, then I added the double cream and whisked it using an electric mixer until it thickened.

 Then I poured the mixture into a tub, and decorated the top with some broken up Lotus biscoff biscuits.
 Cover it with cling film and put it in the freezer to firm up.

-How do I know when I’ve whisked it enough?
+How do I know when I've whisked the ice cream enough?

 Can I use evaporated milk instead of condensed milk for no churn ice cream?

 No, you must use condensed milk for this recipe to work.

 What container should I use for homemade ice cream?